overhead

 Knowing your allowable marketing spend answers a very critical question.
 Many people struggle with how much money they should spend on marketing.
 But you don‘t ‘t have to face a similar struggle.
 The key is to establish how much profit you want, before you start spending your marketing money wildly.

 If you need insight on your marketing spend, please contact me.
 I offer a 100 percent guarantee on my work.
 I take on only clients I can help.
-Call me for a free consultation and let’s talk about your business.
+Call me and let’s talk about your business.

 My phone number is 630-269-7646.